balena-io/balena-cli/doc/cli.markdown

 By default, the balena CLI will use a single ".dockerignore" file (if any) at the project root (--source directory) in order to decide which source files to exclude from the "build context" (tar stream) sent to balenaCloud, Docker daemon or balenaEngine.
-In a microservices (multicontainer) application, the source directory is the directory that contains the "docker-compose.yml" file.
+In a microservices (multicontainer) fleet, the source directory is the directory that contains the "docker-compose.yml" file.

-The --multi-dockerignore (-m) option may be used with microservices (multicontainer) applications that define a docker-compose.yml file.
+The --multi-dockerignore (-m) option may be used with microservices (multicontainer) fleets that define a docker-compose.yml file.
 When this option is used, each service subdirectory (defined by the `build` or `build.context` service properties in the docker-compose.yml file) is filtered separately according to a .dockerignore file defined in the service subdirectory.
 If no .dockerignore file exists in a service subdirectory, then